xcp-ng/xcp-ng-org/docs/guides/pfsense.md

 ## Using CLI {#using-cli}

-SSH to dom0 on your XCP-NG hypervisor and run the following:
+SSH to dom0 on your XCP-ng hypervisor and run the following:

 First get the UUID of the VM to modify: